bodrick/awesome/TOPICS.md

 *   [nkdAgility/azure-devops-migration-tools](https://github.com/nkdAgility/azure-devops-migration-tools) - Azure DevOps Migration Tools allow you to migrate Teams, Backlogs, Tasks, Test Cases, and Plans & Suits from one Project to another in Azure DevOps / TFS both within the same Organisation, and between Organisations.

-## chocolatey

-*   [nkdAgility/azure-devops-migration-tools](https://github.com/nkdAgility/azure-devops-migration-tools) - Azure DevOps Migration Tools allow you to migrate Teams, Backlogs, Tasks, Test Cases, and Plans & Suits from one Project to another in Azure DevOps / TFS both within the same Organisation, and between Organisations.
-*   [LeDragoX/Win-Debloat-Tools](https://github.com/LeDragoX/Win-Debloat-Tools) - These scripts will Customize, Debloat and Improve Privacy/Performance and System Responsiveness on Windows 10+.
-*   [activescott/lessmsi](https://github.com/activescott/lessmsi) - A tool to view and extract the contents of an Windows Installer (.msi) file.
-*   [chocolatey/choco](https://github.com/chocolatey/choco) - Chocolatey - the package manager for Windows

 ## migration

 *   [nkdAgility/azure-devops-migration-tools](https://github.com/nkdAgility/azure-devops-migration-tools) - Azure DevOps Migration Tools allow you to migrate Teams, Backlogs, Tasks, Test Cases, and Plans & Suits from one Project to another in Azure DevOps / TFS both within the same Organisation, and between Organisations.